 - Keep an eye on your laptop’s performance.
 Older laptops may work a bit slower, especially when simultaneously running other applications (e.g., video conferencing apps).
 If your computer appears to be having a hard time, consider closing other applications.

 If you’ve tried all of the above and you still are having trouble with the obstacle avoidance feature, please contact us and we’ll do our best to help.

-Finally, the Starter and PRO versions will boast improvements to this capability as well as a few completely new features.
-If you’d like to be the first to use them, pre-order or sign up on our Waiting List.
+Finally, the PRO version will boast improvements to this capability as well as a few completely new features.
+If you’d like to be the first to use them, sign up on our Waiting List.

 How do I save my board content?

 Saving your board content is super-easy.
-During your session, simply click “Save content” and follow the prompts.
+During your session, simply click “Save content” – that’s it.
 This will allow you to save all of the content on your board as an image.

-Also, thanks to content streaming, your viewers can now save your board contents as well (in PNG format) – with one click!
+Also, thanks to content streaming, your viewers can now save your board contents as well – with one click!

 Finally, we’re working on new saving features for our PRO version – but we don’t want to give away the surprise.
 Want to be the first to use these great capabilities?
 Join the waiting list: